kyryloshy/kompiler/docs/basics/01_syntax.md

 Comments start with '//'.
 Everything from '//' to a newline character is a comment

 ## 2. Structure
-Everything except a comment or an empty line is interpreted as a code line.
+Everything except a comment or an empty line is interpreted as a code line.<br>
 Each code line follows the same pattern:
 ```
 keyword operand_1, operand_2, operand_3, ...